1976 Winter Olympics medal table: Medal table

 The medal table is based on information provided by the International Olympic Committee (IOC) and is consistent with IOC convention in its published medal tables.
-By default, the table is ordered by the number of gold medals won by an NOC.
-The number of silver medals is taken into consideration next and then the number of bronze medals.
-If nations are still tied, equal ranking is given and they are listed alphabetically.
+The table uses the Olympic medal table sorting method.
+By default, the table is ordered by the number of gold medals the athletes from a nation have won, where a nation is an entity represented by a National Olympic Committee (NOC).
+The number of silver medals is taken into consideration next, and then the number of bronze medals.
+If teams are still tied, equal ranking is given and they are listed alphabetically by their IOC country code.

 Change by doping

 Galina Kulakova of the Soviet Union finished 3rd in the women's 5 km ski event, but was disqualified due to a positive test for banned substance ephedrine.
 She claimed that this was a result of using the nasal spray that contained the substance.
 Both the FIS and the IOC allowed her to compete in the 10 km and the 4×5 km relay.
 This was the first stripped medal at the Winter Olympics.